 When Parisians want to experience the great outdoors without going too far from home, they head to the Bois de Boulogne.
 Once a royal hunting ground, the Bois is not a park in the traditional sense—more like a vast tamed forest where romantic lakes and wooded paths are complemented by formal gardens and family-friendly amusements.
 On nice days, it’s filled with cyclists, rowers, rollerbladers, joggers, pétanque players, picnickers, and hordes of preschoolers.
-Art lovers will also be lured here with the opening of a new Frank Gehry–designed exhibition space and cultural center dedicated to contemporary art near the Jardin d'Acclimatation: The Louis Vuitton Foundation for Creation’s 65,000-square-foot sculptural glass-and-steel building is expected to be unveiled in late 2014.
+Art lovers are also flocking here thanks to the opening of the Louis Vuitton Foundation, a stunning exhibition space dedicated to contemporary art near the Jardin d'Acclimatation.

-The main entrance to the Bois is off Avenue Foch near the Porte Dauphine métro stop on the 2 Line; it is best for accessing Pré Catelan and Jardin Shakespeare, both located off the Route de la Grande-Cascade by the lake.
+The main entrance to the Bois is off Avenue Foch near the Porte Dauphine métro stop on Line 2; it is best for accessing Pré Catelan and Jardin Shakespeare, both located off the Route de la Grande-Cascade by the lake.

-For the Jardin d'Acclimatation, off Boulevard Des Sablons, take the 1 Line to Les Sablons or Porte Maillot, where you can walk or ride the petit train to the amusement park.
+For the Jardin d'Acclimatation, off Boulevard Des Sablons, take Line 1 to Les Sablons or Porte Maillot, where you can walk or ride the Petit Train to the amusement park.

 The Parc de Bagatelle, off Route de Sèvres-à-Neuilly, can be accessed from either Porte Dauphine or Porte Maillot, though it's a bit of a hike.

 You'll want to leave the park by dusk, as the Bois—seedy and potentially dangerous after dark—turns into a distinctly “adult” playground.